Henry Norris Russell: Published work

 gradually changes with age (usually in a non-homogeneous fashion), stellar evolution results.

 Russell dissuaded Cecilia Payne-Gaposchkin from concluding that the composition of the Sun is different from that of the Earth in her thesis, as it contradicted the accepted wisdom at the time.
 He realized she was correct four years later after deriving the same result by different means.
-In his paper Russell credited Payne with discovering that the Sun had a different chemical composition from Earth.
+In his paper Russell credited Payne with discovering that the Sun had a different chemical composition from Earth but never shared the rewards of the fame he readily accepted for her work which he’d failed to recognize until years later.